River Phoenix: Death

-In late October 1993, Phoenix had returned to Los Angeles after flying back from one week in New Mexico.
+In late October 1993, Phoenix had returned to Los Angeles after flying back from spending one week in New Mexico.
 Before that, he had spent six to seven weeks in Utah to complete the three weeks of interior shots left on his last project, Dark Blood.
-The film was finally completed in 2012.

-In his book Running with Monsters Bob Forrest wrote that Phoenix spent the days preceding his death on a drug binge with John Frusciante from the Red Hot Chili Peppers.
-Phoenix and John Frusciante were consuming cocaine and heroin and had not slept for several days.
+In Bob Forrest's book, Running with Monsters, he wrote that Phoenix spent the days preceding his death on a drug binge with John Frusciante from the Red Hot Chili Peppers.
+Phoenix and Frusciante were consuming cocaine and heroin and had not slept for several days.

-On the evening of October 30, 1993, Phoenix arrived at The Viper Room, a Hollywood nightclub partly owned by Johnny Depp, with his girlfriend Samantha Mathis and his brother Joaquin and sister Rain.
-Phoenix was to perform with the band P. The band featured Phoenix's friends Flea and John Frusciante from the Red Hot Chili Peppers, Gibby Haynes of the Butthole Surfers, Al Jourgensen of Ministry, and Depp.
+On the evening of October 30, 1993, Phoenix arrived with his girlfriend Samantha Mathis, his brother Joaquin, and sister Rain at The Viper Room, a Hollywood nightclub partly owned by Johnny Depp.
+Phoenix was to perform with the band P, which featured Phoenix's friends Flea and John Frusciante from the Red Hot Chili Peppers, Gibby Haynes of the Butthole Surfers, Al Jourgensen of Ministry, and Depp.

-According to Bob Forrest, during the performance by P, Phoenix tapped him on the shoulder to tell him he was not feeling well and that he thought he had overdosed.
+According to Bob Forrest, during the performance by P, Phoenix tapped Forrest on the shoulder to tell him he was not feeling well and that he thought he had overdosed.
 Forrest said to Phoenix that he did not think that he was overdosing because he could stand and talk.
 Nonetheless, he offered to take Phoenix home, but the latter declined, saying he was feeling better.
 A few moments later, Forrest said that a commotion erupted in the club and he went outside to find Mathis screaming as her boyfriend was lying on the sidewalk having convulsions.
-Unable to determine whether Phoenix was breathing, Joaquin called 911.
-Rain proceeded to give Phoenix mouth-to-mouth resuscitation.
+Unable to determine whether his older brother was breathing, Joaquin called 911.
+Rain proceeded to give her brother mouth-to-mouth resuscitation.